Ukraine bond investors remain anxious despite relief rally

 Even if default is averted, there is a chance an IMF deal will involve a "bail-in" for creditors, forcing them to share the burden by having part of their debt written off.

-Aid programs should be revamped to prevent public money being used to pay private sector creditors who take the cash out of the country, a 2013 IMF paper suggested.
+Aid programmes should be revamped to prevent public money being used to pay private sector creditors who take the cash out of the country, a 2013 IMF paper suggested.

 Analysts such as Gabriel Sterne at Exotix note that during the IMF bailout of Cyprus last year, debt maturities were extended by three years, a principle that could be applied in Ukraine which has a lot of short-dated debt coming due.